ConnerArdman/Code-Quality-Guide/01index.md

   <a name="comments-sources"></a><a name="1.2"></a>
   - [1.2](#comments-sources) Always cite sources in your comments if you use anything found online.

-    **NOTE**: It is preferred to cite sources in the text content of the HTML so that your users actually see it!
+    **NOTE**: It is preferred to cite sources in the HTML so that your users actually see it!

-    **BIG NOTE**: You should not be citing any sources on homework assignments as everything should be your own work.
+    **BIG NOTE**: You should not be citing any sources on homework assignments as everything should be your own work or based on in class code (no need to cite our examples unless told otherwise).
 Feel free to use outside artwork, quotes, etc. in your creative projects with proper citations.
-    If you want to use code found online, ask your TA or instructor first then cite it with permission.
-Additionally, if you copy any lecture code for your creative projects, please cite that as well.
+If you want to use some code found online, ask your TA or instructor first then cite it with permission.

 **[⬆ back to top](#table-of-contents)**